-What is a Protein Fire
+What Is a Protein Fire?

-Signs of Protein Fires
+What Are the Signs of a Protein Fire?

 - Persistent meat or grease smells that become rancid over time